MewX/mewx.github.io/README.md

 - contributes to open source repo (with issue id)
 - check all friend website links
 - emoticon support!!!
 That would be funny!
+- fix link address (with slash or not should work both)

 ## History
 All history versions are listed below.